sabrinatkk/lesson-github-pages/lesson/lesson.md

 ![Rename](images/2-rename.png)

 Let's change the repository's description to something more adequate.
-For example, the description can be "My Personal Website" and the website will be the same URL as above, `<username>.github.io`.
+For example, the description can be "My personal blog" and the website will be the same URL as above, `<username>.github.io`.
 You can edit the description by clicking the "Edit" link beneath the repository name at the top.